 Mediband Wristbands are made of food grade silicone, easily sterilised and are 100% hypo-allergenic (non-toxic).
 They have soft, rounded and pliable edges that are less likely to catch on foreign objects and are designed to safely break and snap if enough force is applied.

 MedicAlert provides vital details in an emergency… because every moment matters.
-They support members with a wide range of medical conditions and allergies, which we help them to describe on a custom made emblem.
+They support members with a wide range of medical conditions and allergies, which we help them to describe on a custom-made emblem.
 MedicAlert also keeps secure, detailed medical records for our members which can be updated at any time.
 This information can be accessed in an emergency, 24 hours a day, 7 days a week, from anywhere in the world, using our emergency telephone number and we are able to converse in over 100 languages.
-To find our more visit: http://www.medicalert.org.uk/home
+To find our more visit: https://www.medicalert.org.uk/home.
+Use code WHATALLERGY for 10% off.
+Some products can contain nickel so opt for the material straps or silver.

 SOS Medical Tags